source-academy/frontend/README.md

 - `npm run format` : formats your code
 - `npm run test`: runs the tests and prints the output

+### Running your own js-slang

+See (js-slang README)[https://t.me/c/1196196675/13] for instructions how to run your own js-slang in the cadet-frontend.

 ### Contribution Guidelines